Menu

 PLOT

-They ride into Wales (which initially appears to be closed!) to find road signs that advise them of no dancing, singing, drinking or girls … and no chance!
-The trandem overheats its radiator as it climbs the many hills, and Bill gets a bucket of water poured on his head when he calls at an inn for help.
-An epic train ride and a paddle in a rowboat gets them out to Llan dlubber, where they are dragged into the water by the coast watcher, and they are still soaking wet when they enter the Reverend's church.
+As the Goodies ride into Wales (which has a "Closed" sign at the border and an advisory sign to "Please Drive Caerphilly"), they find roadside signs that advise them of no dancing, singing, drinking or girls … and "no chance" either!
+The trandem overheats its radiator as it climbs up the many hills, and Bill gets a bucket of water flung in his face when he calls at an inn for help.
+A lengthy train ride and a paddle in a rowboat gets the Goodies out to Llan dlubber (where the coastguard throws a rope out to them, but then pulls hard on it and drags them all into the water) and they are soaking wet when they enter the Reverend's church with a thunderstorm raging outside.

-Bill is ready to launch into the multitude of bottles in the dusty-looking bar, but is disgusted to find that they are all empty.
-The Reverend enters and they soon find out that his people are a dying race, as they shun wicked and sinful things like booze, sex, tea, food and even lavatories, much to Bill's bewilderment.
-Even the eisteddfod will provide little enjoyment, coming from the old Welsh words "eistedd" (bored) and "fod" (stiff)!), as the Reverend prepares to open the Llan dlubber International Festival Of Gloom.
+Bill is all set to sample some the multitude of bottles in the dusty-looking bar, but is disgusted to find that they are all empty ("What a rotten pub!").
+The Reverend Llewellyn enters the room (holding a candle and singing a hymn) and introduces himself as "a vicar of the Church of Seventh Day Repressionists".
+The Goodies soon find out that the Vicar's people are a "dying race", as they shun all forms of "sinful wickedness" such as booze, sex, tea, sandwiches and even lavatories; the latter much to Bill's annoyance.
+Even the upcoming eisteddfod will provide little enjoyment (with the term derived from the old Welsh words "eistedd" (bored) and "fod" (stiff)!), as the Reverend prepares for the "grand opening of the Llan dlubber International Festival Of Gloom!" (although he thoughtfully advises his guests to "take a nice cold shower and a brisk rubdown with a Brillo pad" before bedtime!)

-The audience of traditionally-dressed Welsh folk either munch away on their leeks or fall asleep through a procession of boring local singers.
-The Goodies decide to show them all of the fun that they are missing, with a rousing routine of fan dancers, magicians, rock singers and plenty of bare flesh.
-However this lands them in deep trouble with the Reverend and the council of druids, as the "prisoners of the bar" are charged with "trying to entertain us!!", to a shocked chorus of "No!!" from the druids.
-The Goodies are taken to the druid's stone while being whipped along the way, seemingly much to Tim's enjoyment!
+At the eisteddfod, the sparse audience of traditionally-dressed Welsh folk either munch away on their leeks or fall asleep during a lengthy performance by a boring, frumpy-looking old folk singer.
+The Goodies are next on stage and decide to show the locals all of the fun that they are missing out on from such a puritanical lifestyle and put on a rousing performance of fan dancers, magicians, punk rock singers and plenty of bare flesh (plus a little bit of way-hey-hey for good measure!)
+However this lands them in deep trouble with the Reverend and his council of Druids, as the "prisoners at the bar" (with the Goodies standing among the Reverend's dusty wine bottles) are accused of having "crept slyly among us with silver-tongued promised of tedium, monotony and utter boredom and then these vipers turned and revealed their true colours."
+The Goodies are charged with having "set about to entertain us!" (to a shocked chorus of "No!" from the Druids) and are tied up and led away to the Druid's Stone while being whipped along the way (seemingly much to Tim's enjoyment!)

-The Goodies are condemned to having their heads chopped off for their sins, while the Reverend plans a slap-up repentance afterwards.
-He first reveals that the druids really worship rugby, and that the enjoyment of sins such as booze and women are not allowed because the druids can't play rugby with debauched bodies.
-A final hymn is sung before the sacrifice about playing touch with the goalman's daughter.
-However the Reverend stops in horror when he realises that the Goodies know the words, and he can no longer execute them, as they have proved that they are fellow Welshmen.
-His invitation for them to become druids too is politely refused because the Goodies are strictly Church Of England, so an ecclesiastical seven-a-sides rugby tournament is arranged to determine which religion is the best.
+The Goodies are condemned to having their heads chopped off for their sins and when Bill says that the Druids will "regret it", the Reverend replies "And what a slap-up repentance we'll have!"
+The Reverend firstly reveals though that the Druids really worship rugby (as an inscripted stone panel rotates to reveal a golden rugby trophy), and that the enjoyment of sins such as booze and women are not allowed because "you can't play rugby with debauched bodies now, can you?"
+A final hymn is sung by the Druids before their sacrifice of the Goodies about "playing touch" with a "coalman's daughter", but the Reverend stops in horror when he realises that the Goodies also know the words to it.
+Canny Graeme quickly starts speaking with a Welsh accent (claiming that he "used to work on the same pit as Tom Jones (and) Harry Secombe" and answering an offer of "Have a leek boyo" with a chuckle of "No thanks, I've just been!") while Bill cottons on as well ("I'll have you know, Shirley Bassey was my Granny!") and the Reverend can no longer execute them as they have proved that they are fellow Welshmen.
+The Reverend's subsequent invitation for them to join the Druids ("You get a free white nightie every week …!") is politely refused because the Goodies are "strictly Church Of England", (to a riposte of "What?!
+That poncy lot!" from the Reverend), so an ecclesiastical Seven-a-sides rugby tournament is arranged to determine which religion is the best.

 CLASSIC QUOTES